 You enrolled yourself in a CPR class, and you are not quite sure what to expect.
 Granted, CPR training could be one of the most important courses you will ever take in your life.Should an emergency happen, you will have both knowledge and confidence to administer resuscitation and other potentially lifesaving assistance.
 Although the employer or a workplace initiative initiates most CPR courses, these skills are invaluable in everyday scenarios.
 Everyone, regardless of gender, occupation, and industry, is welcome to attend a course.

 CPR training is all about being prepared for the unexpected.
 In a CPR class, the training will offer you both skills and understanding when dealing with life-threatening emergencies.
 CPR Training helps you attain the basic knowledge needed in attending cardiac emergencies.
 It also encompasses different lifesaving skills.
-The best example is when CPR is applied to someone who lost consciousness and unable to breathe.
+The best example is when CPR is applied to someone who has lost consciousness and is unable to breathe.

 Having a little background beforehand in a CPR class would be helpful.
 Preparing in advance can give you a headstart to excel at your CPR Course.

 How to prepare